c3th/video-editor/README.md

 * [ ] Get transcript to automatically apply itself to video as voices go
 * [ ] Add images to video
 * [ ] Combine two video into one only changing Y positions
+* [ ] Automate adding text to video instead of concatenating
 * [ ] ...